telerik/blazor-docs/components/treelist/templates/column.md

 Using a template will keep the `Expandable="true"` feature in a column - the expand/collapse arrows that the treelist renders for you.
 Your template will render after the arrow.

+>tip If you only want to format numbers, dates, enums, you can do so with the [DisplayFormat feature]({%slug treelist-columns-displayformat%}) without the need to declare a template.

 The example below shows how to:

 * set the `Template` (make sure to use the capital `T`, at the time of writing the Visual Studio autocomplete tends to use the lowercase `t` which breaks the template logic and does not allow you to access the context)